erenyusufduran/path/00-microservice/course/01-container/container.md

 5. Gives it a virtual IP on a private network inside docker engine
 6. Opens up port 80 on host and forwards to port 80 in container
 7. Starts container by using the CMD in the image Dockerfile.

+## What's Going On In Containers

+- docker container top - process list in one container
+- docker container inspect - details of one container config
+- docker container stats - performance starts for all containers